 Chemicals used or created during manufacturing based on Pharos team research.
 Information is provided in two sections:

-A combination of publicly available documents were used to inform the composition of each Common Product.
+A combination of publicly available documents are used to inform the composition of each Common Product.
 These documents include, but are not limited to, trade association documents, Environmental Product Declarations (EPDs), Health Product Declarations (HPDs), patents, Safety Data Sheets (SDSs), technical product documents, and documents provided by government, academic, and other authoritative institutions.
-Because product compositions change frequently, recent sources were preferred over older sources.
+Because product compositions change frequently, recent sources are preferred over older sources.
+When no CASRN for a particular chemical is provided in a source, Pharos is used to identify CASRN based on chemical names.
+Pharos is also used to identify the primary CASRN for a chemical substance that may have multiple CASRNs associated.

 The vocabulary used for describing different components of a Common Product are consistent with terms used in existing standards and assessments, as identified by the Material Health Harmonization Task Group.
 Read more about their findings in their Material Health Evaluation Programs Harmonization Update report (April 2015).